rahulp0817/Role-Based-Authentication-System/README.md

 # Role-Based-Authentication-System
-Authentication the user using the Role-Based Access Control(RBAC).
-And hashing the password before it store to the database.
+Authenticating the user using Role-Based Access Control(RBAC) and hashing the password before it is stored in the database.
-Can be able to registration, login, and reset of password with validation of input.
+Can be able to register, login, and reset of passwords with validation of input.

 ## Tech Stack used
 - JavaScript